Skip to main content

 • Reference the 'open company, no bullshit' value when describing how you handle disagreements with stakeholders

-• Bring up the enterprise shift unprompted — shows you've read the earnings commentary
+• Mention the enterprise shift without waiting to be asked — shows you've read the earnings commentary

-• If asked about AI, frame it through the lens of a user problem you'd solve, not a technology you'd adopt
+• If asked about AI, talk about a real customer problem AI could help solve, not a technology you'd adopt

 Questions to ask the interviewer